operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 > This property is in _alpha_ because it will likely be rendered obsolete when updates can be made to the OLM Package
 > Server to no longer require manifests in the index.

-A bundle object property can contain inlined data using the `value.data` field, which must the base64-encoded string of that manifest.
+A bundle object property can contain inlined data using the `value.data` field, which must be the base64-encoded string of that manifest.

-Alternately, a bundle object property can be a reference to a file relative to the location of file in which the bundle is declared.
+Alternately, a bundle object property can be a reference to a file relative to the location of the file in which the bundle is declared.
 Any referenced files must be within the catalog root.

 The `olm.bundle.object` property [cue][cuelang-spec] schema is:
 ```cue